 When users have product access, Jira and Confluence admins can update product permissions for those users from the Jira and Confluence settings.
 See Managing global permissions for administering Jira permissions and Global Permissions Overview for administering Confluence permissions.

 Once you connect your identity provider to your Atlassian organization, you manage all user attributes and group memberships from your identity provider.
 If you want to manage users from your Atlassian organization, disable the connection with your identity provider.

-- Renaming groups after they've synced to your Atlassian organization.
-Instead, you'll need to create a new group with the desired name, update its membership, and delete the old group.
+Rename groups after they've synced to your Atlassian organization.
+You’ll need to create a new group with the desired name, update its membership, and delete the old group.

 Supported user account operations

 When you perform these user management operations from your identity provider, your updates will sync with your Atlassian organization.